top of page

 What is the Youth Voice Network?

-As the delivery partner for the Electoral Commission's Youth Voice Network for England we create engaging educational materials, informative and fun social media content and support their research so that by working together we can increase the proportion and diversity of young people getting involved in our democracy.
+As the delivery partner for the Electoral Commission's Youth Voice Network for England, we create engaging educational materials, informative and fun social media campaigns and support their research, to increase the proportion and diversity of young people getting involved in our democracy.

-You do not need any prior knowledge of how elections of how our democracy works.
+Best of all?
+Our Youth Voice Network does not need any prior knowledge of how elections or how our democracy works to get stuck in.

 🗳️